Pecan Street Announces the Vehicle-to-Grid University Challenge

 - November 18, 2020: Official question responses posted publicly

-- December 31, 2020: Final deadline for challenge submissions
+- DEADLINE EXTENDED to January 31, 2021: Final deadline for challenge submissions

 All currently enrolled university students are eligible to participate.
 Faculty members are not eligible to participate or assist in developing team submissions.